FX7/kinder/README.md

 * KT_SMB_USER : Username to access your samba share.
 * KT_SMB_PASSWORD : Password to access your samba share.

-There are more settings, but they are just interesting for development.
+There are more settings.
+Some are only interesting for [development](#more-detailed-start), some for [image fetching](#more-details-about-image-fetching) preferences and some others are for [poster overlays](#more-details-about-what-to-display-as-overlay).
 Take a look at the [Dockerfile](./Dockerfile) for a complete list.

 ## Quickstart your voting session